 CTrain downtown, with Calgary Tower in the background

 Going In.
-The Scotiabank Saddledome -- originally the Olympic Saddledome, and built in 1983 for the Flames and as the centerpiece of the 1988 Winter Olympics -- is at 555 Saddledome Rise SE, across Olympic Way from the Stampede Corral, site of the world's largest rodeo, the Calgary Stampede.
+The Scotiabank Saddledome -- originally the Olympic Saddledome, built in 1983 for the Flames and as the centerpiece of the 1988 Winter Olympics, and now named for the Halifax-based bank -- is at 555 Saddledome Rise SE, across Olympic Way from the Stampede Corral, site of the world's largest rodeo, the Calgary Stampede.
 It's about a mile and a quarter southeast of the downtown shopping district.
 If you're driving, parking is $10.
 (US$7.50.)
 If you're coming in by light rail, it's about a 12-minute ride to Victoria Park-Stampede station, and then you'll have to walk across a big parking lot to get to the arena, entering from the west.

 Like the Capital Centre, the suburban Washington arena that was once home to the Bullets (now Wizards) and Capitals, it has a saddle-shaped roof; hence, the name "Saddledome."
 (Why a bank based in Nova Scotia, in Canada's eastern Maritime Provinces, bought the naming rights to a western arena, I have no idea.)